GlassBricks/typed-factorio/README.md

 Complete and featureful typescript definitions for the Factorio modding lua api.
 This is intended to be used with [TypescriptToLua](https://typescripttolua.github.io/).

 This project aims to provide type definitions for the Factorio lua API that are as complete as possible.
-This means no `any`s or `unknown`s, correct nullability, and smart types where possible.
+This means no `any`s or `unknown`s, correct nullability, and lots of smart type features.
 The generator integrates both the Factorio JSON api docs and manually defined additions and overrides.

 ## Installation